rust-lang/blog.rust-lang.org/content/inside-rust/program-management-2026-jul-aug.md

 ### Team building

 The Goals team now has a [regular meeting][goals-meeting] every Thursday at 14:00 UTC.
-We use that time to figure out what the program should mean, how it should be implemented, and how we can communicate it better to the various audiences involved.
+We use that time to figure out what the program should mean, how it should be implemented, and how we can communicate it better to the audiences involved.

-If you have any wishes, complaints, or thoughts about the Goals program, please [join the meeting][goals-calendar] or [reach out to us][goals-members]!
+If you have any wishes, complaints, or thoughts about the Goals program, you can [join the meetings][goals-calendar] or [reach out to us][goals-members]!

 [goals]: https://github.com/rust-lang/goals
 [goals-web]: https://goals.rust-lang.org